-Overall, as reported by previous studies, common infection the most in reproductive tracts (RTI) is vulvovaginal candidiasis, and the most common sexually transmitted infection (STI) is Trichomonas vaginalis (7).
+Overall, as reported by previous studies, the most common infection in reproductive tracts (RTI) is vulvovaginal candidiasis, and the most common sexually transmitted infection (STI) is Trichomonas vaginalis (7).
 They can also cause some serious problems such as infertility in women, premature termination of pregnancy, premature delivery and low birth weight of the fetus as well as other infections and fetal problems such as scalded skin syndrome (SSS), Conjunctivitis, meningitis and pneumonia.